python-poetry/poetry/docs/cli.md

 ## cache

-The `cache` command regroups sub commands to interact with Poetry's cache.
+The `cache` command groups subcommands to interact with Poetry's cache.

 ### cache clear